statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 If you're wondering what the `<script type="text/html">` is all about, good!
 By specifying a non-JavaScript MIME type you can use `<script>` tags to store useful information such as XML, which is useful because GLGE lets you build scenes with XML.

-Some of the terms will seem alien if you've never worked with OpenGL before, so here's a quick primer: A **mesh** is a collection of triangles which make up the shape of an object.
-A triangle is merely a list of three points, where each point is a three-tuple (or **vector**) of X, Y and Z coordinates in space.
-A **material** is applied to a mesh to give it a texture.
-A **scene** is what you're looking at at any given moment -- a tree of objects and object groups (the **scene graph**).
-You look at a scene through a viewport, whose direction, width and height is defined by the scene's **camera**.

 ### An XML Scene

-GLGE lets you initialize your scene in two ways: XML and JavaScript.
-The XML method is a declarative approach using XML which lets you define objects in the scene and the camera.
-You can give each element an ID which you can refer to within other parts of the XML document or within JavaScript later, much like ``document.getElementById()`` in an HTML DOM.

-So let's imagine a simple scene with four ducks.
-You're looking down at the ducks.

-(XXX - drawing of scene)

-Here's that scene in a GLGE XML document, which you should be able to follow:

-(XXX - xml of scene with four ducks)

 The duck is imported from the COLLADA XML file `duck.dae`, which references the image `duck.png` to use as a texture.
 The current version of GLGE will let you wait until it has loaded the COLLADA data but doesn't block on loading assets referenced _inside_ of the `.dae`.
 This could lead to models being drawn without textures (they'll appear as black silhouettes) before the textures are loaded.
 Currently you'll have to create your own preloader if you want to get around this -- more on that later.